 Source: Page Six

-She tired her best to decrease her weight for a year, and she's been doing so ever since.
+She tried her best to decrease her weight for a year, and she's been doing so ever since.
 But, she still weighed over 200 pounds.
 Her work life didn't help either, and she was under a lot of pressure and stress.
 After a year of her heart attack, her doctors told her to undergo vertical sleeve surgery because there were rare chances of her surviving the second heart attack.

 Rosie O'Donnell Went From 240 to 176 Pounds in 2 Years, Losing 64 Pounds in the Process

-In 2013, Rosie O'Donnell underwent gastric sleeve surgery, which removes a large portion of the stomach and leaves space for only a small part of food.
+In 2013, Rosie O'Donnell underwent gastric sleeve surgery, which removes a large portion of the stomach and leaves space for only a small part of the food.
 Rosie has said that the operation helped her keep her appetite in control and eat much less than she used to.

 Rosie O'Donnell went from 240 pounds to 176 pounds in two years.